 Retreats include Yoga in the presence of the herd and activities that will allow you to see horses in life changing way.
 Previous experience with horses is not mandatory, but welcome.
 No riding involved, all activities are done from the ground.

-Join us for a 5 day retreat in February 2016!
+Join us for a 5 day Yoga & Horses Retreat!
 More information here

 Horse Guided Empowerment is an eclectic and integrative method.
 It may be adapted to all kinds of equestrian and coaching disciplines, for teacher training, riding lessons, therapeutic purposes, and learning experiments.
 It is an open source, because it is about connecting to the intuitive competence of the horse.
 My interest is to empower and inspire not only my clients but also those who already work in therapeutic settings with horses and those who would like to specialize in this field.
 Discovering this method truly was empowering for myself as much as for my clients — not to mention the horses.